 Combining her relative solitude with the fact that she struggled to see and hear made her daily life a significant hazard.
-After she broke her hip, going back home was no longer an option so she was forced to move into a nursing facility.
+After she suffered a fall on a staircase in New York and broke her hip, going back home was no longer an option so she was forced to move into a nursing facility.

 By the time she had recovered from her injury and was settled into the nursing home, the COVID-19 pandemic hit.
 Given that nursing facilities are particularly at risk, quarantine practices prevented any visitors from entering her facility.